Woman injured in police shooting says cops let boyfriend die

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

-The press briefing organized by her attorney, Benjamin Crump, comes exactly one week after the shooting.
+The press briefing comes exactly one week after the shooting.
 Police have said the vehicle driven by Williams, with Stinnette in the passenger’s seat, fled a traffic stop conducted by a white officer.
 They said that a short time later, another officer, who is Hispanic, approached the vehicle, he opened fire out of fear for his own safety when the vehicle moved in reverse toward him.
 No weapon was found in the vehicle.

 On Friday, the police department fired the officer who shot Williams and Stinnette.
 Waukegan Mayor Sam Cunningham said last week that dashcam and bodycam videos of the shooting would be made public after relatives of the shooting victims have watched it.